7th Guards Rocket Division: History

-Starting in 1973, work began to remove the UR-100 from combat duty and deploy new 15P015 complexes with the MR-UR-100 missile (15A15) (from 1977, replaced by the 15P016 complex with the MR-UR-100U).
-The first regiment with the 15A15 missile went on combat duty on May 6, 1975.
-Between October 15, 1975, and October 3, 1978, eight more regiments went on duty, replacing the Chelomeevskaya UR-100 with the Yangel MR-UR-100.
+Starting in 1973, work began to remove the UR-100 from combat duty and deploy new 15P015 systems with the MR-UR-100 missile (15A15) (from 1977, replaced by the 15P016 complex with the MR-UR-100U).
+The first regiment with the 15A15 missile went on combat duty on 6 May 1975.
+Between 15 October 1975 and 3 October 1978, eight more regiments were put on duty, replacing the Chelomeyev UR-100 with the Yangel MR-UR-100.

-On April 30, 1975, by decree of the Presidium of the Supreme Soviet of the USSR, the division was awarded the Order of the Red Banner.
+On 30 April 1975, by decree of the Presidium of the Supreme Soviet of the USSR, the division was awarded the Order of the Red Banner.

-On October 3, 1978, two missile regiments with the modernized 15P016 complex with the MR-UR-100U missile went on alert duty.
+On 3 October 1978, two missile regiments with the modernized 15P016 complex with the MR-UR-100U missile entered combat duty.

-On December 14, 1979, the division was awarded the pennant of the Ministry of Defense of the USSR "For Courage and Military Valor".
+On 14 December 1979, the division was awarded the pennant of the Ministry of Defense of the USSR "For Courage and Military Valor".

-From 1982, according to the General Staff plan, some of the "OS" regiments with MR-UR-100 were taken off alert duty and disbanded, while others were transferred to the improved 15P016 complex.
+From 1982, according to the General Staff plan, some of the regiments with MR-UR-100 were removed from duty and disbanded, while others were transferred to the improved 15P016 complex.

-From March 1986, the division conducted comparative tests of the wheeled launchers 15U157 on the MAZ-7906 and MAZ-7907 chassis (since September) of the 15P162 "Tselina-2" missile complex with the RT-23UTTH missile (15Zh62) weighing 104.5 tons.
-These tests were carried out on the basis of the division and included building huge hangars and special road sections with bridges and interchanges for testing the destructive effects on asphalt concrete pavement.
-All work was done only at night and under strict secrecy.
+From March 1986, the division conducted comparative tests of the 15U157 wheeled launchers on the MAZ-7906 and MAZ-7907 (since September) chassis of the 15P162 Tselina-2 missile system with the RT-23 Molodets missile (15Zh62) weighing 104.5 tons.
+These tests were carried out on the basis of the division and required the construction of enormous hangars and special road sections with bridges and interchanges to test the destructive effects on asphalt concrete pavement.
+All work was carried out only at night and under strict secrecy.
 The tests were completed in September 1987, with the selection of the launcher on the 12-axle articulated chassis MAZ-7907.

-In 1994, the last "OS" missile regiment was taken off alert duty.
-In accordance with the decision of the Council of Ministers of Russia, a museum of missile troops was organized on the basis of one of the combat launch positions (SHPU) of military unit 14264, which was subsequently disbanded.
-On December 30, 1994, the first "OS" regiment (military unit 14264) was transferred to the Topol ICBM with the RT-2PM missile (15Zh58).
-On December 27, 1996, the second regiment (military unit 52642) "Topols" went on alert duty.
-In the fall of 1996, the combat crews of the missile regiments of the division carried out two successful training and combat launches at the Plesetsk test site.
+In 1994, the last silo missile regiment was removed from combat duty.
+In accordance with the decision of the Council of Ministers of Russia, a museum of missile forces was organized on the basis of one of the combat launch positions of military unit 14264, which was subsequently disbanded.
+On 30 December 1994, the first silo regiment (military unit 14264) was transferred to the Topol ICBM with the RT-2PM missile (15Zh58).
+On 27 December 1996, the second regiment (military unit 52642) of Topols went on combat duty.
+In the fall of 1996, the combat crews of the division's missile regiments carried out two successful combat training launches at the Plesetsk training ground.

 The annual holiday is on July 14.